 Day 3

-Before leaving Springfield, a subtle but important reminder: Abraham Lincoln lived here.
+Before leaving Bloomington, a subtle but important reminder: Abraham Lincoln lived here.
 Route 66 is never far from great History.

 Leaving the city, ride along the Illinois Brick Road, one of the last original paved sections still visible.
 The road is felt physically, irregular, deeply rooted.